Finite approximation properties of $C^{*}$-modules: tensor products

-The following proposition follows from the independence of the min $C^*$-norm from the choice of faith $C^*$-representations and the universal property of max module-norm, note that here the right hand sides of the isomorphisms are not $\mathfrak A$-modules, as the module action on $A\odot B^{op}$ is not continuous in the min or max $C^*$-norms in general.
+The following proposition follows from the independence of the {\it min} norm from the choice of faithful representations and the universal property of the {\it max} norm.
+Note that here the right hand sides of the isomorphisms are not $\mathfrak A$-modules, as the module action on $A\odot B^{op}$ is not continuous in the min or max $C^*$-norms in general.

 \begin{proposition} With the above notations, $A\otimes_{\mathfrak A}^{min}B^{op}\cong (A\otimes_{min}B^{op})/\overline{I_{\mathfrak A}}^{min}$ and $A\otimes_{\mathfrak A}^{max}B^{op}\cong (A\otimes_{max}B^{op})/\overline{I_{\mathfrak A}}^{max}$, as $C^*$-algebras. \end{proposition}